Viki-coding/Guess-the-Flag-Quiz/README.md

 * A drag and drop of the flag to the correct box would be fun to create and a nice user experience to keep them engaged.
 * Have a larger section of flags from world using an API database.
-* Have different choices of flags to choose from, European, Asia etc.
+* Have different choices of flags to choose from, European, Asia, South America, Africa etc.
 * Have different levels of difficulty.
-* Implement random order of potential answers
+* Implement random order of potential answers.
+* To every 1 correct answer have 10 incorrect for the data to be used from so the same countries are not always displayed with a particular flag.
-* Creat a leader board
+* Create a leader board.